Learning responsibility allocations for multi-agent interactions: A differentiable optimization approach with control barrier functions: Problem formulation

 \section{Problem formulation}

 Consider a system with $N$ agents where $x\in\mathcal{X}$ denotes the state describing all agents, $u = (u_1,u_2,...,u_N)\in\mathcal{U}_1\times\mathcal{U}_2\times...\times\mathcal{U}_N$ denote the control inputs of each agent, and $\dot{x} = f(x, u)$ denotes the dynamics of the multi-agent system.
 Let $g(x, u)\geq 0$ denote a collision avoidance constraint shared amonst all agents.
 In real-world settings, humans take control actions to accomplish their desired task and avoid collision with one another.
 But \textit{how much does each agent contribute to ensuring the collision avoidance constraint is satisfied?} In other words, \textit{how responsible} is each agent in taking control actions that ensures that $g(x,u)\geq 0$ is satisfied.
-Suppose $\pi(\cdot)$ is a policy describing how humans behave around each other. \textit{How does $\pi$ encode each agent's responsibility allocation in ensuring the collision avoidance constraint is satisfied?}
+Suppose $\pi_{1:N}:\mathcal{X} \rightarrow \mathcal{U}_1 \times \mathcal{U}_2\times...\times\mathcal{U}_N$ is an arbitrary policy describing how $N$ humans behave around each other. \textit{How does $\pi$ encode each agent's responsibility allocation in satisfying collision avoidance constraints?}

 While a human's true behavior policy is extremely complex, we seek to develop an interpretable lens on $\pi$ to describe each agent's responsibility allocation.
-Let $\gammavec$ denote the responsibility allocation for each agent.
+Let $\gammavec \in \mathbb{R}^N$ denote the responsibility allocation for each agent.
 Then we seek to answer the following two questions: \textbf{(i) \textit{What is an interpretable model describing the dependency of $\pi$ on $\gammavec$?} (ii) \textit{Given such a model, how can $\gammavec$ be tractably inferred from human interaction data?}}